Pupil Premium

 The Pupil Premium was introduced in April 2011.
 It was allocated to children from low-income families who were known to be eligible for free school meals, and children who had been looked after continuously for more than six months.
 Eligibility for the Pupil Premium for 2012–13 was extended to pupils who have been eligible for free school meals at any point in the last six years (known as the Ever6 Free School Meals measure).
 Schools also receive funding for children who have been looked after continuously for more than six months, and a smaller amount for the children of service personnel.

-Information regarding Pupil Premium can be found on the links below as well as new changes to the SEND code of practice.
+Information regarding Pupil Premium can be found on the links below.

 What is the rationale behind it?